iterative/dvc.org/content/docs/command-reference/import-url.md

 `dvc import-url` generates an <abbr>import stage</abbr> `.dvc` file and `dvc run` a regular stage (in `dvc.yaml`).

-⚠️ DVC won't push or pull imported data to
-[remote storage](/doc/command-reference/remote), it will rely on it's original source.
+⚠️ DVC won't push or pull imported data to/from [remote storage](/doc/command-reference/remote), it will rely on it's original source.